CouchCMS/Documentation/src/contents/tags-reference/date.md

 With locale-aware characters, you can specify that the date is to formatted according to, for example, _french_ locale or _italian_ locale by setting the _locale_ parameter.<br/>
 The locale-aware characters all have a % sign prefixed to them.

-<p class="error">The locale-aware and the non locale-aware characters cannot be intermixed.</p>
+The locale-aware and the non locale-aware characters cannot be intermixed. {.error}

 #### Non Locale-aware format characters